Bureau of Elections

 2016 Primary Election - June 7, 2016

-The last day to register to vote for the primary election is May 10, 2016.
+The last day to register to vote for the primary election is May 10, 2016, but you can continue to get registered for the general election.
 Register to vote online!
 Click here to learn more.

 Under New Mexico law only people registered to vote with a major political party are qualified to vote in primary elections.
 Qualified voters will be able to vote for members of their political party.
 In the general election all registered voters are qualified to vote.

 We are currently accepting absentee voting applications and absentee ballots will be mailed out on May 10, 2016.
 Absentee ballots can be requested all the way through June 3, 2016.
+You must submit an absentee ballot request.
+Click here to get an absentee ballot request form.
 Be thoughtful regarding how long it takes mail to get to our office.
 All absentee ballots must be received in our office by 7 p.m. on June 7, 2016.
 Click here to learn more about absentee voting.

 Early voting at the Doña Ana County Government Center starts on May 10, 2016 and ends on June 4, 2016.
 Voting is available during regular office hours and on June 4, 2016 from 10 a.m. to 6 p.m.
 Early voting at alternate locations starts on May 21, 2016 and ends on June 4, 2016.
 Voting is available between 11 a.m. and 7 p.m.
 Tuesday through Saturday.
 Click here for more information on early voting.